rithvik-doshi/VMET-SampleWork/README.md

 # VMET-SampleWork
-A sample of the work I did at VMET
+A sample of the work I did at Virtual Music Ensemble Technologies